Table of contents

 It’s a bit cliche, but true nonetheless: ‘Change is the only constant’.
-If you’re looking to run a successful business in a dynamic, consumer-driven and globally competitive market, this zen-like motivational poster quote should be your mantra.
+If you’re looking to run a successful business in a dynamic, consumer-driven, and globally competitive market, this zen-like motivational poster quote should be your mantra.
 Today, change management in your organization is not just your ticket to success. it’s also the way to ensure a competitive edge that will help you survive.

 There’s a broad selection of approaches and change management models available.
-Whichever you decide on, We’ve collected 10 proven activities to help you implement them effectively.
+Whichever you decide on, we’ve collected 10 proven activities to help you implement them effectively.
 But before we discuss the “how”, let us first define what change management actually is.

-Change management is the application of processes, methods, body of knowledge, skills, and experience to bring about the people side of change, thus optimizing the benefits of an initiative. – Daniel Lock
+A: Change management is the application of processes, methods, body of knowledge, skills, and experience to bring about the people side of change, thus optimizing the benefits of an initiative. – Daniel Lock

 Change is the transition from one state to another.
 We all experience change in all aspects of our lives, whether we want to or not.
 It can be motivated by internal forces, or external demands and constraints.
 It can be expected and planned, or a complete surprise.
 Some changes can be minor, while some turn your world upside-down.
 However, most changes you face in your personal life don’t require the involvement of more than a handful of people.
 In business, it doesn’t work quite like that.

 When it comes to business, undertaking an organizational change means giving structure to the process of transition from the “now” to the desired future outcome.
 This transition cannot happen without the employees affected by the process and its results taking an active part in it.
-To make a business initiative a success, you need to get your employees on-board and involved in its adoption.
+To make a business initiative a success, you need to get your employees on board and involved in its adoption.
 Change management aims to do just that.

 People are different.
 While some welcome change and embrace it, others resist it and some might even be upset by it.